Rock Climbing in the Alps

 Warm rock, beautiful scenery, sunshine and a magnificent choice of routes - you could spend years here and never get bored!

-For more seasoned (or more daring) climbers we can do multi-pitch routes.
-A head for heights is needed as you can climb up to 400m with between 12 – 15 pitches.
-If you are up to the challenge it’s a really great experience!
+For more seasoned (or more daring) climbers, we can do multi-pitch routes.
+A head for heights is needed as you can climb up to 400m with between 12 and 15 pitches.
+If you are up to the challenge, this is a superb experience!

 There are lots of great climbing spots in the area which cater for a range of levels.
-There are the crags at Pont du Fossé with almost 100 routes graded 3a+ to 7b.
+There are the crags at Pont-du-Fossé, with almost 100 routes graded 3a+ to 7b.
 This spot is great for less experienced climbers, groups and beginners.
-A veritable sun trap with easy access and great views, it’s a perfect climbing spot to learn the ropes!
+A true sun trap with easy access and great views, it’s a perfect climbing spot to learn the ropes!

-There are some great mutli-pitch routes in the Champsaur and in the Dévoluy which have spectacular views.
+There are some great multi-pitch routes in the Champsaur and Dévoluy Valleys, which on top of that, have spectacular views.

-We also use world renowned sites such as Céüse, which is regarded by some as the best crag in Europe attracting all the top climbers.
-There are over 350 routes to choose from graded from 5a to 9a.
-There is a walk in of 1 1/2 hours, but if you like the feeling of freedom at higher altitudes (1600m) and spectacular views, you won't be disappointed!
+We also use world renowned sites such as Céüse, which is regarded by some as the best crag in Europe, attracting all the top climbers.
+There are over 350 routes to choose from, graded from 5a to 9a.
+There is a walk in of 1,5 hours, but if you like the feeling of freedom at higher altitudes (1600m) and spectacular views, you won't be disappointed!

-All our guides are fully qualified UIAGM high mountain guides or brevet d'etat (like a British degree) climbing instructors and your safety is their priority.
+All our guides and instructors are fully qualified UIAGM high mountain guides or Brevet d'Etat (like a British degree) climbing instructors, and your safety is their number one priority.